ObolNetwork/charon/docs/configuration.md

 Flags:
-      --beacon-node-endpoint string    Beacon node endpoint URL (default "http://localhost/") --data-dir string                The directory where charon will store all its internal data (default "data") --feature-set string             Minimum feature set to enable by default: alpha, beta, or stable.
+      --beacon-node-endpoint string    Beacon node endpoint URL (default "http://localhost/") --data-dir string                The directory where charon will store all its internal data (default "./.charon/data") --feature-set string             Minimum feature set to enable by default: alpha, beta, or stable.
 Warning: modify at own risk. (default "stable")
       --feature-set-disable strings    Comma-separated list of features to disable, overriding the default minimum feature set.
       --feature-set-enable strings     Comma-separated list of features to enable, overriding the default minimum feature set.